ardoq/ardoq-java-client/README.md

 List<String> referenceIds = Arrays.asList(reference.getId());
 client.tag().createTag(new Tag("Customer", workspace.getId(), "", componentIds, referenceIds));
 ```

+Running this simple example let's Ardoq visualize the components and theire relationships.

 ####Models
 The model API is not stable yet, so you have to create your Model in the UI and refer to the id.
 ####More examples